enricosebastian/catsallian-website/README.md

 7. Done!
 Enjoy the website!

 ## How to run things (via Heroku with me)
-1. Simply go to `catsallian.herokuapp.com` when the server is on and enjoy :)
+1. Simply go to `catsallian.herokuapp.com` when the server is on and enjoy :) `note: website has been deactivated as of 2021`

 ## How to run things (via Heroku manually)
 1. Make sure the website's properties are properly setup before deployment